 What is the price of hyperhidrosis treatment?

-Hyperhidrosis treatment using BOTOX® to stop excessive sweating is available at our Manchester clinic and selected partner locations.
+Hyperhidrosis treatment using BOTOX® to stop excessive sweating is available at our Manchester clinic.

 SkinViva prides itself on offering superior quality cosmetic skin treatments delivered by an elite team of aesthetic medical professionals with value-for-money prices.

-We now offer Payl8r for clients who prefer to spread the cost.
+We also offer an option for clients who prefer to spread the cost.

 Hyperhidrosis BOTOX® Injections